SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

 The default value for the **includeClientSideAssets** is `true`, which means that static assets are packaged automatically inside of the *.sppkg* files, and you do not need to separately host your assets from an external system.

-Do **not** change this setting for this exerice, so that assets are automatically hosted when solution is deployed to your tenant.
+Do **not** change this setting for this exercise, so that assets are automatically hosted when solution is deployed to your tenant.

 If *Office 365 CDN* is enabled, it is used automatically with default settings.
 If *Office 365 CDN* is not enabled, assets are served from the app catalog site collection.
 This means that if you leave the **includeClientSideAssets** setting `true`, your solution assets are automatically hosted in the tenant.